pallets/flask/docs/patterns/errorpages.rst

 passed other exception instances as well if they are uncaught.

-An error handler is registered with the :meth:`~flask.Flask.errorhandler` decorator and the error code of the exception.
-Keep in mind that Flask will *not* set the error code for you, so make sure to also provide the HTTP status code when returning a response.
+An error handler is registered with the :meth:`~flask.Flask.errorhandler` decorator and the error code of the exception (alternatively, you can use the :meth:`~flask.Flask.register_error_handler` function, e.g., when you're registering error handlers as part of your Application Factory).
+Keep in mind that Flask will *not* set the error code for you, so make sure to also provide the HTTP status code when returning a response.delete_cookie.

 Please note that if you add an error handler for "500 Internal Server Error", Flask will not trigger it if it's running in Debug mode.